belle2/tools/doc/installation-tools.rst

    This command sets up the environment for the given central release of the Belle II software.

-   .. hint:: The b2setup command is also used to set up local relases for developers.
+   .. hint:: The b2setup command is also used to set up local releases for developers.

 .. describe:: b2setup-externals